Best Dogs for Kids and Cats

 Labradors are often a strong fit for homes with kids and cats because they are outgoing, trainable, and generally eager to be part of family life.
 They usually bring more bounce than some calmer breeds, but they are often easier to guide than dogs with stronger prey drive or sharper temperaments.

 The main watchout is excitement.
-A younger Lab can be too physical for very small children or shy cats if training and exercise are not in place.
-But in many homes, they become a very workable and affectionate family dog.
+A young Lab can be too physical for very small children or shy cats if exercise and training are not in place.
+But in many homes, they grow into affectionate and very workable family dogs.

 Cavalier King Charles Spaniel

-Cavalier King Charles Spaniels are often a strong option for families that want a softer, smaller dog with a more gentle style.
+Cavalier King Charles Spaniels are often a strong option for families that want a softer, smaller dog with a gentler style.
 They are usually affectionate, people-oriented, and less intense than many other small breeds.
 That often helps them fit around both children and cats more smoothly.

-They are not the toughest or most rugged dog on the list, so they may be a better fit for calmer homes or slightly older children.
-But for the right family, they can be one of the easier small companion breeds to live with.
+They are not the toughest or most rugged dog on this list, so they may be a better fit for calmer homes or families with slightly older children.
+But for the right household, they can be one of the easier small companion breeds to live with.

 Bichon Frise